Andrzej Stanisław Młodziejowski

-Andrzej Mikołaj Stanisław Kostka Młodziejowski (30 November 1717 – 20 February 1780), of Korab coat of arms, was a Polish–Lithuanian nobleman, politician and priest.
+Andrzej Mikołaj Stanisław Kostka Młodziejowski (30 November 1717 – 20 February 1780), of the Korab coat of arms, was a Polish–Lithuanian nobleman, politician and priest.
 Młodziejowski served as Grand Chancellor of the Crown from 1767, and bishop of Poznań from 1768, until his death in 1780.
-He also served as bishop of Przemyśl from 1766 to 1768 and as deputy chancellor of the crown from 1764 to 1767.
+He previously served as bishop of Przemyśl from 1766 to 1768 and as deputy chancellor of the crown from 1764 to 1767.

 Młodziejowski was one of the Polish nobles and politicians in service to the Russian embassy, receiving financial support from them as early as 1763 and supporting Russian activity that eventually led to the First Partition of Poland.
-He was accused of corruption, immorality and even of involvement with the murder of primate of Poland Władysław Aleksander Łubieński.
+He was accused of corruption, immorality, and of involvement with the alleged poisoning and death of primate of Poland Władysław Aleksander Łubieński.